-- · Residual values of vessels (consolidated financial statements) - $\cdot\,\,$ Physical quantities of biological assets (consolidated financial statements)
+- · Residual values of vessels (consolidated financial statements) - · Physical quantities of biological assets (consolidated financial statements) - · Valuation of goodwill and intangible assets with indefinite useful lives.

 The committee is satisfied that these key audit matters were adequately in the context of the audit.